 On and after the redemption date, interest on the Notes or any portion of the Notes called for redemption will cease to accrue (unless the Issuer defaults in the payment of the redemption price and accrued interest).
 On or before the redemption date, the Issuer will deposit with the relevant Paying Agent funds sufficient to pay the redemption price and accrued interest, through the redemption date, on the Notes subject to redemption.
 If the redemption date falls after a record date but on or prior to the corresponding interest payment date, the Issuer will pay accrued interest to the holder of record on the corresponding record date, which may or may not be the person who will receive payment of the redemption price (which will exclude such accrued interest).
-If less than all the Notes are to be redeemed, the Notes to be redeemed that are not held through DTC will be selected by the relevant Paying Agent by lot pro rata, or by such other method as the relevant Paying Agent shall deem fair and appropriate, and the Notes to be redeemed that are held through DTC will be selected by DTC in accordance with its procedures.
+If less than all the Notes are to be redeemed, the Notes to be redeemed that are held through a clearing system will be selected in accordance with the procedures of such clearing system and Notes not held through a clearing system by lot or pro rata.